-- Check with insurance or Medicare.
-Your insurance or Medicare will help to cover the cost of test strips if you have a prescription.
-Check with them, they may have a contract with a different meter company and you may be paying more than you have to for your test strips.
+- Check with your insurance provider or Medicare.
+Your insurance provider or Medicare will help cover the cost of test strips if you have a prescription.
+Check with them.
+They may have a contract with a different blood glucose meter company, and you may be paying more than you have to for your test strips.

 - Ask your store.
-Some chains have non-branded meters and testing supplies at a lower cost than branded meters.
+Some stores have generic meters and testing supplies at a lower cost than brand-name meters.

 - Patient assistance and outreach programs.
-Ask your health care provider about resources that may be available to you.
+Ask your doctor about resources that may be available to you.